 350-701 · Question #69

-The correct answer is B: time factor.
+The correct answer is B. time factor D. knowledge factor.
 The two most commonly used authentication factors in multifactor authentication are the knowledge factor (something you know) and a time factor (representing a possession factor like a time-based one-time password).

 Question